 - Avoid rapid loss of weight

 High consumption of junk food leads to an increase in cholesterol levels.
 This is the main reason for the development of gallstones in obese people.
-Pristyn Care is known for providing the best gallstone treatment.
 Our doctors use the most advanced laparoscopic technology which ensures a seamless surgical experience to our patients.
 Take proper care of your health and diet.
 Keep an active and fit lifestyle in order to minimise the risk of such diseases and other complications.